 Create a new folder, and rename it to be called “wpitems”.

 Select the plugins, themes and uploads folders, then copy these three folders into the newly created “wpitems” folder.
 Lastly, compress (zip) the “wpitems” folder.
 Learn how to compress (zip) a folder in your computer.

 In your browser, go to the localhost database by entering “localhost/phpmyadmin” URL in the address bar.

 Select and open the database currently being used by your localhost WordPress site (that is your WordPress site still in your computer).

 Navigate to the Export tab.
 Scroll to the bottom of the page and click the Go button.
 Your localhost WordPress site database will be exported in a “.sql” file format.

-Let’s now complete our WordPress set up in cPanel.
+Let’s now complete our WordPress set-up in cPanel.
 In your website root folder (public_html), Navigate to the wp-content folder.
-Delete the “plugins”, “themes” and “uploads” folder and click on upload in the top navigation bar.
+Delete the “plugins”, “themes” and “uploads” folders and click on upload in the top navigation bar.